Charlie Chaplin Filmography Continued

 film begins with a stop action sequence of the studio being built.
 Then

-shows a dapper, 29 year old Chaplin arriving at work, greeting his
+it shows a dapper, 29 year old Chaplin arriving

-reading his fan mail.
-His butler is
+mail.
+His butler is instructed to bring

-instructed to bring his famous
+his famous

-which he retrieves from the studio vault.
+from the studio vault.
 Chaplin is seen

-his cast and coaching a starlet through a screen test.
+starlet through a screen test.
 We are

-into the Chaplin Studio laboratory where we're shown how film is
+laboratory where we're shown how film is

-and processed, and we see Chaplin at work in the editing room.
+see Chaplin at work in the editing room.

 Then